 In a forest just outside Santa Cruz, is a scientific anomaly so confounding, it attracts visitors from far and wide just to experience the weirdness for themselves.
 The Santa Cruz Mystery Spot was first discovered in 1939 by a group of surveyors.
 Ever since that moment, has defied our knowledge of physics.
 A small circular area of about 50 feet in diameter contains unique variations in gravity, perspective, and height.
 The topsy-turvey attraction has stunned and delighted visitors for decades.

 The reason for the strange behavior of space and time in this spot is unknown.
 Theories range from blaming a hole in the Ozone Layer, Carbon Dioxide, a magma vortex, and a buried alien spacecraft.
 Whatever the reason, the Santa Cruz Mystery Spot is a fun, mind-bending, and unforgettable experience in California.
 You can take a guided tour of the spot, as well as enjoy beautiful hiking trails through the forest.
 Tours cost from $8 per person, with an additional parking charge of $5.
-You can get tickets in advance on the Santa Cruz Mystery Spot website.

 Brave the Beverly Hills Bermuda Triangle